 In the city of Buenos Aires, the standard tax rate is 1% of the aggregate amount of the transactions, contracts, and deeds that are subject to the stamp tax.
-Special rates of 0.5%, 1.2%, 3%, and 3.6% are also established; and, in the case of transactions involving uncertain consideration, a fixed tax of 2,500 Argentine pesos (ARS) is applicable (on the fulfilment of certain conditions).
+Special rates of 0.5%, 1.2%, 3%, and 3.6% are also established; and, in the case of transactions involving uncertain consideration, a fixed tax of ARS 2,500 is applicable (on the fulfilment of certain conditions).

-It is to note that the Federal Government entered into a Tax Consensus Agreement with most Provinces by which the later agreed not to increase the applicable stamp tax rates for the transfer of real estate property and automobiles as well as to gradually reduced the applicable rates until a full exemption by 2022.
+Note that the Federal Government entered into a Tax Consensus Agreement with most provinces by which the latter agreed not to increase the applicable stamp tax rates for the transfer of real estate property and automobiles as well as to gradually reduce the applicable rates until a full exemption by 2022.

 Turnover tax (gross income tax)

 Each of the 24 jurisdictions into which Argentina is divided imposes a tax on gross revenues from the sale of goods and services.
 Exports of goods are exempt, and certain industries are subject to a reduced tax rate.
 Rates, rules, and assessment procedures are determined locally.